Probing Supermassive Black Hole Binaries with Orbital Resonances of Laser-Ranged Satellite: A detailed discussion on the parameter space and the determination of optimal parameters

-The resonant response of the test binary depends on several parameters, including the position, orientation, redshift, and component masses of the GW source, and the initial orbital elements of itself.
-For monochromatic sources, the relationship between orbital resonance and aforementioned parameters are well manifested by the formalism deduced in Appendix.~\ref{sec:appendixA}.
-In the case of chirp signal, to illustrate the impacts of parameters, we vary their values in turn while keeping others the same as Tab.~\ref{tab:Parameters}, and calculate the evolution of $P$ (or $a$) numerically.
-For brevity, the subscript ``0'' of $\boldsymbol{X}_0$ is left out without confusion.
+The orbital resonance of the satellite depends on several parameters, including the position, orientation, redshift, and component masses of the GW source, and the initial orbital elements of the test binary.
+For monochromatic sources, the relationship between orbital resonance and aforementioned parameters are well manifested by the formulae deduced in~Appendix \ref{sec:appendixA}.
+As for chirp signal, to illustrate the impacts of these parameters, and look for the ``optimal parameters'' that maximize the effect of resonance, we vary some of their values while keeping others the same as Tab.~{1}, and calculate the evolution of $P$ numerically.
+For brevity, we will leave out the subscript ``0'' of $\boldsymbol{X}_0$ in the rest of this appendix.